Do elevator “Close Door” buttons really work?

 The short answer

 It depends.
-If you're in the United States, elevator “Close Door” buttons don’t work the way you would expect them to.
-But if you're outside the U.S., elevator “Close Door” buttons probably work.
+If you're in the United States, the “Close Door” button in elevators often doesn’t work the way you might expect.
+But if you're outside the U.S., elevator “Close Door” buttons are more likely to function properly.

 The long answer

-As with many curious questions, this one's answer starts with, "It depends."
+As with many curious questions, the answer to whether elevator "Close Door" buttons work is, "It depends."

-It depends how old the elevator is, how that particular elevator was programmed, and what country the elevator is in.
+It depends on how old the elevator is, how that particular elevator was programmed, and the country in which the elevator is located.
 Let's start with the U.S.

-Here's a breakdown of likely situations of when the elevator "Close Door" button will and will not function in the U.S.:
+Here's a breakdown of likely situations of when the "Close Door" button on elevators will and won’t function in the U.S.:

 Won't function: The elevator was manufactured after 1990, and it's been less than three seconds since the door opened.

-This is the most common reason that elevator "Close Door" buttons are perceived to be ineffectual.
-In 1990, the Americans with Disabilities Act (ADA) was passed and it included specific requirements to have elevator doors stay open long enough for people with disabilities to get on and off.
+This is the most common reason why the elevator "Close Door" button is perceived as non-functional.
+In 1990, the Americans with Disabilities Act (ADA) was passed, and it included specific requirements to keep elevator doors open long enough for people with disabilities to get on and off.

 Specifically the regulation states, "User activation of door close (or automatic operation) cannot reduce the initial opening time of doors (3 seconds minimum) or the minimum door signal timing."
-Minimum door signal timing refers to a set amount of time based on the distance between the elevator call buttons and the elevator calculated by 1.5 seconds per foot of distance.
+The “minimum door signal timing” is calculated based on the distance between the elevator call buttons and the elevator, at 1.5 seconds per foot of distance.

-The law applies to elevators built after 1990, and since the lifespan of an elevator is about 25 years, most elevators today need to adhere to this three-second minimum.
-So if you press the elevator "Close Door" button immediately, it won't work.
+The ADA applies to elevators built after 1990, and since the lifespan of an elevator is about 25 years, most elevators today adhere to this three-second minimum.
+So if you press the elevator "Close Door" button immediately when you get on, it usually won’t work.

-Won't function: The button is broken or was programmed to have a long delay.
+Won't function: The button is broken or programmed to have a long delay.

-If the elevator "Close Door" button breaks, it obviously won't function.
-And because there's already a delay, it's a hard problem to diagnose.
 Additionally some buildings program their elevators to have even longer delays.
-For example, this longer delay is common in hospitals where it takes time for beds to be rolled through the doors.
+For example, this longer delay is common in hospitals, where it takes time for beds to be rolled through the doors.

 Will function: It's been more than three seconds.

-My research suggests that if you wait longer than three seconds and then press the elevator "Close Door" button, it should respond fairly quickly.
-I emphasize "fairly" here because the elevator may have an additional delay from the moment you press the button to the moment the door actually starts to close.
+My research suggests that if you wait longer than three seconds before pressing the elevator "Close Door" button, it should respond fairly quickly.
+I emphasize "fairly" here because there may still be a slight delay from the moment you press the button to the moment the door actually begins to close.

 The internet is littered with articles claiming that 80% of elevator "Close Door" buttons in the United States don't work, based on one Radiolab interview.
-However, it's hard to believe this is the case when emergency personnel need to be able to use this button to operate the elevators in high stakes situations.
+However, this statistic is hard to believe when emergency personnel need to be able to use this button to operate the elevators in high stakes situations.
 The "Close Door" button should work when you have the key to put the elevator into "Fire Service Mode."

 Will function: You have a key to put the elevator into "Independent Service Mode."

-Elevators also have a setting called "Independent Service Mode," often used by movers to ignore any other calls and have the elevator act as your personal lift.
-In most cases, the elevator "Close Door" button should work in this mode.
+Elevators also have a setting called "Independent Service Mode," often used by movers to ignore any other calls and have the elevator act as their personal lift.
+In most cases, the "Close Door" button will work in this mode.

 Will function: You are in a freight elevator.